Modelling & Simulation

 ASD GmbH uses these possibilities together with the technical and physical understanding of the employees to enable realistic, efficient and precise statements for various questions.

 Numerical flow simulations (Computational Fluid Dynamics Simulations – CFD Simulations) enable three-dimensional insights into complex flow processes, which could not be realised experimentally or only at great expense.
 Numerical flow simulation is not limited to simple flow simulation of liquids

-Using realistic three-dimensional numerical models created on the basis of 3D CAD data, static and dynamic investigations as well as natural and forced vibration analyses can be carried out, taking into account non-linear geometric and/or material behaviour.
-The finite element
+Using realistic three-dimensional numerical models created on the basis of 3D CAD data, static and dynamic strength calculations as well as natural and forced vibration analyses can be carried out, taking into account non-linear geometric and/or material behaviour.
+The finite

 Fluid Structure Interaction (FSI) combines the description of a flow with the interaction of a solid.
 The methods CFD and FEA are applied simultaneously to adequately describe complex systems.
 Examples include the contraction of blood vessels and their influence on

 Mass transfer and mass transport are associated with processes such as diffusion and convection, adsorption and separation as well as mass transfer and mass transfer (e.g. through porous media).
 Examples: Wash-out processes of substances in flow-through systems and devices (recovery

 Especially in the fields of medical technology, biotechnology and process engineering, the interaction of biological or chemical processes with the dominant physical processes is of interest in many applications.
 The exact knowledge of the relevant interrelationships and dependencies involved is